arianpasquali/datascienceportugal-meetup-attendance/README.md

 ```

 That's it.
 Check the temp sheet created and validate who attended the meetup.
+Don't forget to remove it when you finish.

 ## Meta